SX-Aurora/SX-Aurora.github.io/_posts/2019-03-30-Testing-LLVM-VE-RV-update.md

 needed is the VE binutils package, its assembler and linker. *All this is experimental!*

-The RegionVectorizer RV has implemented FP32 vectorization (not packed) and research was done on generalizing the concept of vectorization towards tensors and multi-dimensional vectorization.
+Thanks to the work of CDL at Saarland University, Simon Moll and Matthias Kurtenacker, the RegionVectorizer RV has implemented FP32 vectorization (not packed) and research was done on generalizing the concept of vectorization towards tensors and multi-dimensional vectorization.
 The later concepts were presented at the [WPMVP 2019 workshop](https://ppopp19.sigplan.org/home/WPMVP-2019#program).
 Furthermore, a presentation at the [29th Workshop on Sustained Simulation Performance](https://www.sc.cc.tohoku.ac.jp/wssp29/en/program.html)